 The Baker Exegetical Commentary on the New Testament (BECNT) series provides commentaries that blend scholarly depth with readability, exegetical detail with sensitivity to the whole, and attention to critical problems with theological relevance.

 "There is certainly a place for many commentaries on Galatians, but those who invest in only one would do well to make it Moo's.
 Careful in its exegesis, balanced in its judgments, fair in its treatment of others, and theologically sensitive, Moo's Galatians, like his commentary on Romans, is sure to become a standard work in the field."

-Stephen Westerholm, professor of early Christianity, McMaster University
+Stephen Westerholm, professor of early Christian studies emeritus, McMaster University

 "Douglas Moo's expertise as a commentator is well known, and his skill is on display in this outstanding commentary on Galatians.
 Moo is scrupulously fair to opposing viewpoints and nuanced and careful in his explication of the text.
 In addition to a line-by-line explanation of the letter, Moo also offers a substantive and satisfying explanation of Paul's theology in Galatians."